google/WebFundamentals/src/site/tools/test/device.markdown

 ---
 layout: article
 title: "Real Device Testing"
-description: "There's no substitute for testing your site on real devices.
-What you don't want: manual set-up for each device; repeating testing steps for each device.
-What you want: one-click testing across lots of devices."
+description: "Always test on real devices.
+Don't waste time on manually setting up each testing device.
+Choose tools that let you test across many devices in one-click."
+introduction: "Always test on real devices.
+Don't waste time on manually setting up each testing device.
+Choose tools that let you test across many devices in one-click."
 article:
   written_on: 2014-05-29
   updated_on: 2014-05-29